Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0017-server-side-rendering.md

 _**However**, we recognize that in the case of the Ensembl site, there is little value in being able to view the page, but not interact with it._

 #### Perception of faster page load (not guaranteed)
-While the time to the first byte with server-side rendering will inevitably be slower than with client-sidee rendering, it is, in principle, possible that the time it takes to build a page on the server and deliver it to the browser is less than what it would take a client-rendered page to fetch the script, then fetch the data, and then finally display the page content.
+While the time to the first byte with server-side rendering will inevitably be slower than with client-side rendering, it is, in principle, possible that the time it takes to build a page on the server and deliver it to the browser is less than what it would take a client-rendered page to fetch the script, then fetch the data, and then finally display the page content.

 _**However**, we do recognize that in practice, these gains, if at all attainable, will be negligible.
 We expect that Ensembl users are bioinformaticians or clinicians accessing Ensembl from office computers, which are sufficiently powerful and are on sufficiently fast networks that performance gains will not be meaningful._

 ## Dangers of server-side rendering

 ### Slow pages
-While a previous section (Potentially perceptually faster page load) argues that server-side rendering may make the site feel faster, the inverse may also happen, especially if:
+While a previous section _(Potentially perceptually faster page load)_ argues that server-side rendering may make the site feel faster, the inverse may also happen, especially if:
 - the data required to render a page is requested from a slow api;
 - a server-side-rendered page also contains a json with the fetched data to be reused when the page gets interactive on the client side (that may inflate the page size to hundreds of kilobytes).